Skip to main content

 Enclomiphene Monotherapy a System Restart

 Enclomiphene is often considered a first-line treatment for men with secondary hypogonadism who wish to avoid exogenous testosterone.
 The goal here is a complete restart of the patient’s own HPG axis.
-By blocking estrogen’s at the hypothalamus, Enclomiphene prompts a sustained, endogenous increase in LH, FSH, and consequently, testosterone.
+By blocking estrogen’s negative feedback at the hypothalamus, Enclomiphene prompts a sustained, endogenous increase in LH, FSH, and consequently, testosterone.
 This approach is particularly valuable for a few key populations:

 • Men Seeking to Preserve Fertility ∞ Since this therapy enhances the body’s natural production of FSH and LH, it stimulates both testosterone production and spermatogenesis within the testes.
 This stands in stark contrast to traditional TRT, which suppresses both.